-Hannah Harris, Senior Coach
+Hannah Harris, Head Coach

 Hannah studied at Nottingham Trent University, graduating with a Masters in Animal Health & Welfare and with a special interest in dog training, behaviour and welfare.
 She is also a humane educator, specialising in teaching empathy and compassion between humans and animals.

 Hannah previously ran puppy and adult classes and worked on canine behaviour and welfare research projects.

 Hannah’s dog, Narla, is a 10 year old Border collie who loves everything ball shaped!
 They spend their time together learning new tricks and finding long muddy walks.
 Hannah recently trained Narla to utilise her senses and they now enjoy regular sniffer training sessions!